SpringerPE/cf-apps-to-uptime/README.md

 5. It iterates over 4 and carries out the actions.

-There is a assumption made that the app exposes a metadata endpoint The schema is currently
+There is a assumption made that the app exposes a metadata endpoint.

+The schema is currently:

 ```
 	{